 10. Arthur Fairclough

 After Leeds City were disbanded, Leeds United were soon formed.
-Hilton Crowther, the chairman of Huddersield, took over at Leeds and brought with him Arthur Fairclough.
-Fairclough became the manager of Leeds United on 26 February, 1920.
+Hilton Crowther, the chairman of Huddersfield, took over at Leeds and brought with him, Arthur Fairclough.
+Fairclough became the manager of Leeds United on 26 February 1920.

 Fairclough built the squad along with Dick Ray, Fairclough’s assistant.
 Bringing together players from local junior clubs and experienced professionals.
-The first three season were not the best for Fairclough’s Leeds United.
+The first three seasons were not the best for Fairclough’s Leeds United.

-Fairclough, then acquired the services of Blackpool’s Dick Norman and fortunes changed almost immediately.
-Leeds United became champions of second division in 1923-24.
+Fairclough then acquired the services of Blackpool’s Dick Norman and fortunes changed almost immediately.
+Leeds United became champions of the second division in 1923-24.
 Squad strengthening followed with the arrival of stars in the caliber of Willis Edwards and Russell Wainscoat.

-At the end of season 1926-27, Fairclough resigned after a series of poor performanes by the club.
+At the end of season 1926-27, Fairclough resigned after a series of poor performances by the club.
 Fairclough despite the latter downturn, built and left a very good side at Leeds.

 9. Billy Bremner

 Bremner was appointed as Leeds United manager having impressed the boardroom with his work at Doncaster.
 In the early Eighties, he led Doncaster Rovers out of the fourth division, then returned to Leeds in 1985, where he had three years as manager before again returning to Doncaster.

 He managed 148 games with a win percentage of 40.45 for Leeds United.
 Bremner did not enjoy a good relationship with the club’s board, who felt him to be uncommunicative with them, and after a poor start to the 1988–89 season, he was sacked in September 1988.